Diocesan Boys' School

-The Diocesan Boys' School (DBS) is a day and boarding Anglican boys' school in Hong Kong, located at 131 Argyle Street, Mong Kok, Kowloon near Mong Kok East station.
-The school's mission is "to provide a liberal education based on Christian principles".
+The Diocesan Boys' School (DBS) is a day and boarding Anglican boys' school in Hong Kong, located at 131 Argyle Street, Mong Kok, Kowloon.
 Having run as a grant-aided school since it was founded, the school commenced operation in the Direct Subsidy Scheme in September 2003.
 It uses English as the medium of instruction.
+As of 2024 the headmaster was Ronnie Cheng Kay-Yen.

 History

 The first foundation

-In 1860, Mrs Lydia Smith (wife of the Bishop of Victoria) and the Society for the Promotion of Female Education in the Far East (Also known as Female Education Society, or "FES") set up the Diocesan Native Female Training School, a day-school turned boarding school for native girls, affiliated with the Diocese of Victoria.
+In 1860, Lydia Smith (wife of the Bishop of Victoria) and the Society for the Promotion of Female Education in the Far East (Also known as Female Education Society, or "FES") set up the Diocesan Native Female Training School, a day-school turned boarding school for native girls, affiliated with the Diocese of Victoria.
 As stated in its first annual report, the purpose of the school was "to introduce among a somewhat superior class of native females the blessings of Christianity and of religious training".
 The school sat on Bonham Road, a small concrete house on a paddy field.
 Lady Robinson (the Governor's wife) became the patron.

 The school had a difficult existence.
 The Second Opium War aroused strong anti-British sentiment and so it was very unpopular for Chinese girls to learn English.
 The school was closed and then reopened under the name "Diocesan Female School", but its finances did not improve.
 In 1868, Bishop Charles Alford took the school under his immediate superintendence.

 The second foundation

 19th century

 On 30 January 1869, in a bid to gain popular support, Bishop Alford issued an appeal to admit boys into the school and to turn it into an orphanage.
 The appeal was well received by the public.
 In September, the Diocesan Home and Orphanage, for boys and girls, both foreign and Chinese, was established.

-In July 1870, William Arthur, formerly of the Garrison School, was appointed as the headmaster and Mrs Arthur as the matron.
+In July 1870, William Arthur, formerly of the Garrison School, was appointed as the headmaster and his wife as the matron.

 In 1878, the school was placed in the grant-in-aid scheme by the Education Department.

 In March 1878, Arthur resigned.
 Bishop Burdon proposed to stop admitting boys into the school and to bring it under the FES.
 In July, he withdrew his proposal following pressure from William Beswick, honorary treasurer of the DHO, although the Bishop still thought it inappropriate to have boys and girls boarding in the same school campus.

 On 1 November 1878, George Piercy, then master of the Government Central School, was appointed to be the new headmaster.
 Piercy focused on the students' academics, and the school attained satisfactory results in the Cambridge and Oxford Local Examinations scholarships.

 On 31 May 1879, the school committee resolved to stop accepting girls as boarders.

 In 1891, the school was renamed the Diocesan School and Orphanage.
 In 1892, the remaining girls were transferred to Fairlea Girls' School (a forerunner of Heep Yunn School).
 The Diocesan School and Orphanage was transformed into a boys' school.